Thank you for your interest in Learning Communities!

 Do you have students who are taking math in first term of their first year at the University of Saskatchewan?
 Are you looking for ways to help support their transition and maximize their potential for success?

 First, we strongly encourage students to consider starting their university career in a Learning Community.
-The Math options in Learning Communities include:
+The Math options in Learning Communities have typically included:

 - College of Kinesiology:

-In addition to Learning Communities, all incoming students planning on taking Math in first term of first year should consider enrolling in the Math Readiness Course this summer.
+In addition to Learning Communities, all incoming students planning on taking Math in first term of first year should consider enrolling in the Math Readiness Course during summer.

 The Math Readiness Course is a non-credit math review, for students who wish to refresh their high school math skills in preparation for university math.
-The 2012 Math Readiness Summer Camp runs August 20–31 (weekdays).
-For more information, download the Math Readiness flyer or visit the Centre for Continuing and Distance Education website.
+The 2015 Math Readiness Summer Camp will run mid-late August (weekdays).
+For more information, visit the Centre for Continuing and Distance Education website.